Nikos Zachariadis: Political activity in Greece

 In 1923, he was sent back to Greece to organize the Young Communist League of Greece (OKNE).
 Imprisoned, he subsequently fled to the Soviet Union.
 In 1931, he was sent back to Greece to restore order in the highly factionalised KKE.
 The same year, he was elected Secretary of the KKE.
 In 1935, during the 7th Congress of the Communist International, he was elected to its executive committee.
 In the years until 1936, Zachariadis was a successful leader of the KKE by tripling the number of its members, gaining seats in the Greek Parliament and even acquiring control of some labour unions.

 In August 1936, he was arrested by the State Security of Ioannis Metaxas's regime and was imprisoned.
-From prison, he issued a letter urging all Greeks to resist the Italian invasion of October 1940 and to transform the war into an antifascist war.
-Some KKE cadre members, who did not believe that the ongoing war between the big imperialist powers differed from the First World War because of the existence of the Soviet Union on the world scene, considered that the letter had been fabricated by the Metaxas regime.
+From prison, he allegedly issued a letter urging all Greeks to resist the Italian invasion of October 1940 and to transform the war into an antifascist war.
+The Central Committee of the KKE considered that the letter had been fabricated by the Metaxas regime.
 Zachariadis was even accused of releasing it to win the favour of Konstantinos Maniadakis and to be released from prison.
-Zachariadis's letter remains a cornerstone of the KKE's vital contribution to the National Resistance movement against the Fascist occupiers (1941–1944).
+The Comintern also denounced the letter as fake.
+Zachariadis then wrote a second letter denouncing the war "imperialistic".
+Indeed, the Molotov–Ribbentrop pact had complicated the Greek Communist Party's (KKE's) commitment to "antifascism" due to the Comintern's demand to avoid provoking Germany.
+The Greek communists were generally unsure how to react when Italy, an ally of Nazi Germany, invaded Greece in October 1940, leading them to refuse support for the war against "imperialist" Britain after initially offering support to the defense.
+The situation for the KKE changed when the German invasion of the USSR in June 1941 finally prompted the party to throw itself into resisting the German, Italian, and Bulgarian occupiers.

 After the German invasion of Greece in 1941, Nazi Germany transferred him to the Dachau concentration camp from where he was released in May 1945.
 Returning to Greece, he reassumed the leadership of the KKE from Georgios Siantos, the acting general secretary of the KKE since January 1942.
 The bloody Dekemvriana had just ended with the communists' defeat.
 Zachariadis now declared his political intention for the KKE to fight for people's democracy by elections.